Fujitsu-UTokyo-QDD/QDD/docs/source/mpi.md

 CC=mpicc CXX=mpicxx pip install qdd-mpi --no-binary qdd-mpi
 ```

+Use the MPI wrapper compilers so the source build uses the MPI implementation's
+compiler and linker flags.
 The `--no-binary qdd-mpi` option makes the source-build requirement explicit.

 ## Manual Build